Conventional Sailboat Racing Around Buoys

 Protest Hearing

-If a protest arises, typically what we do is host a quick hearing immediately after the race, and the protest committee is made up of the other sailors who sailed in the race.
-The committee hear the protest and defense, and vote on the resolution, as the committee understood the rules BEFORE the start of the race, not as explained after.
-This is to encourage race organizers to make the racing rules clearly undersood and published ahead of time.
-However the protest proceedure is prescribed the the race organizer, and this description is only what we typically do, or we do when a protest proceedure was not specified before the race.
+If a protest arises typically what we do is host a quick hearing immediately after the race.
+The committee is made up of the other sailors who sailed in the race.
+The committee hears the protest & defense and vote on the resolution based on their understanding of the rules before the start of the race.
+However the protest proceedure is prescribed by the race organizer who may stipulate a different proceedure.

 conventional sailboat buoy course